Today I am sharing winter decorating ideas for the living room. I added pink and some beautiful florals to create a light and airy space.

 I love these bottles.
 They are very easy to make.
 I promise.

 How to Make Colored Bottles

-I chose to thin the paint so that it was easy to pour in the glass bottles and swirl around.
-I opened the pink paint and just added enough of the paint thinner (about 1/2 half of the jar) to near the top.
-I wanted a lighter color.
+It was important to thin the paint so that it was easy to pour into the glass bottles and swirl around.
+I opened the pink paint and added enough of the paint thinner (about 1/2 half of the jar) to achieve the color I wanted.
+My goal was a lighter pink color.
 If you want a darker color then use less paint thinner.

 Swirl the paint inside the bottle until everything is covered with paint.
 (If you need more, be sure to add more.)
 Flip the bottle upside down and support them upright in a container (that will collect all of the paint).
 Let the paint drain out of the bottle.

 This is the tricky phase of the DIY.
 If you leave the bottles upside down for too long the paint may become too light.
 I kept flipping them back and forth and finally resigned to the fact they would be light.

 Just make sure you end up with the bottles upside down to drain out the extra paint.

 It turns out that I really do like exactly how they turned out..